-The separation of state powers is thus considered to be a means of defense against the arbitrary exercise of power, embodied in democratic constitutions.
+The separation of state powers is, thus, considered to be a means of defense against the arbitrary exercise of power, embodied in democratic constitutions.
 The idea of the separation of powers is a conceptual feature of the modern state.
-The need to define the concept of democracy arises from the introduction of the concept of a democratic constitution.
+At this point, as the term of democratic constitution was mentioned, the need to define the concept of democracy arises.
 A system of governance in which decisions are made by the community is called democracy.
 Constitutional democracy is realized if the exercise of power is enshrined in the constitution.
 Modern democracies operate within the framework of the rule of law enforced by the idea of constitutionality.
-The courts are primarily responsible for enforcing the provisions of the constitution.
-However, in order to abolish legislation at a lower level in the legislative hierarchy, which is interpreted as precluding the legislation at a higher level, there is a need to set up a higher-level judicial body, justified by the law interpreting function of the courts isolated from politics.
-Constitutional interpretation is a special, abstract case of the interpretation of legislation (legal norms), which fills in the gaps in the provisions of the constitution, or resolves its contradictions.
-In modern legal systems, the constitution is above the law.
-Legislation must be restricted in order to exercise arbitrary power, while constitutional constraints must necessarily be exercised by the courts.
+Primarily, the courts are responsible for enforcing the provisions of the constitution.
+However, in order to abolish legal norms of lower status in the legislative hierarchy that are deemed contrary to legal norms of a higher status in such hierarchy, a need to set up a higherlevel judicial body arises, justified by the law-interpreting function of the courts isolated from politics.
+Constitutional interpretation is a special, abstract case of the interpretation of law (legal norms), which fills in the gaps in the provisions of the constitution, or resolves its contradictions.
+In modern legal systems, the constitution is lifted above all pieces of law.
+The legislative power must be limited in order to exclude arbitrary exercise of power, and constitutional constraints, necessarily, should be implemented by the courts.
 In modern constitutional democracy, there must be a body that controls the outcome of the democratic process.
 This body is the constitutional court.

 Following the exploration of the relationship between constitutional justice and democracy, in my dissertation I reviewed the origins, formation and functioning of the Hungarian Constitutional Court by mapping the relevant legislative provisions before and after the entry into force of the Fundamental Law.
-The origins of the Hungarian constitutional justice can be traced back, in my opinion, to the 19th century.
-In his work entitled "The Influence of the Dominant Ideas of the 19th Century on the State", Baron József Eötvös attributes constitutional justice powers to the "supreme tribunal".
-The Supreme Tribunal can neutralize and impersonalize the other two branches of power; thus it can examine the future law to see if it conflicts with the constitution.
-The establishment of this Supreme Tribunal, known as the state court, was initiated by Ferenc Deák during the debate regarding Act no. 4/1869.
-In his proposal, he gave the state court the power to decide on political crimes, disputes between the authority and the court, as well as on "other matters".
+In my opinion, the origins of the Hungarian constitutional justice can be traced back to the nineteenth century.
+In his work entitled A XIX. század uralkodó eszméinek befolyása az álladalomra [The influence of the dominant ideas of the nineteenth century on the state], Baron József Eötvös attributes also competences related to constitutional justice to the "supreme tribunal".
+The Supreme Tribunal can neutralize and impersonalize the other two branches of power; thus, it can examine the future law to assess whether it conflicts with the constitution.
+The establishment of this Supreme Tribunal, known as the state court, was initiated by Ferenc Deák during the debate of Act IV of 1869.
+In his proposal, he gave the state court competence to decide on political crimes, disputes between the authority and the court, as well as on "other matters".

 Between the two world wars, as a result of the research conducted at Móric Tomcsányi's Seminar of Public and Administrative Law, the information on constitutional justice was collected and summarized.
-If the law is not adopted in the prescribed constitutional way and between forms, then there is a formal unconstitutionality.
-Lower level legislation should not conflict with higher level legislation.
+If the law is not adopted in accordance with the prescribed constitutional way and forms, a formal unconstitutionality exists.
+Lower-level pieces of law should not conflict with higher-level pieces of law.
 In 1948, an attempt was made in Hungary to establish an institution similar to the Constitutional Court, which did not prove to be durable.
 The socialist economic and social system did not favor the development of constitutional justice.
 The socialist system declared unity of power and unity of parliamentary sovereignty, defining the state as the body of the ruling class exercising indivisible class power.
 Socialist states rejected the idea of any version of constitutional courts.